geomagpy/MARTAS/README.md

         switch heating on

 ## 8. Frequently asked questions

+#### During installation of pip packages dependency problems are occuring

+If you observe such problems (problems occured in the past with matplotlib, numpy and/or scipy) then it is advisable to install the recommended packages for your system.
+Please remove the pip packages (pip remove..) and install system packages using e.g. sudo apt install python3-scipy

 #### I want to send out data periodically from ma MARTAS acquisition machine using FTP or similar.
 Is this easily possible?